telefonicaid/iotagent-json/docs/deprecated.md

 -   Support to NGSIv1.
 -   Support to Node.js v4 in iotagent-json 1.9.0.
 The use of Node.js v8 is highly recommended.
+-   Support to Node.js v10 in iotagent-json 1.17.0.
+The use of Node.js v12 is highly recommended.

 ## Using old iotagent-json versions